Bryandalton/Paint-your-mood/README.md

 // list of technology used and any links to further information related to this technology

 // Open-source projects that the developers independently modify or expand should be contained in a section on “desired collaboration” in the readme.md file.
 How should problems be handled?
-How should developers advance the changes?
+How should developers advance the changes? added image info, image styling, and a no image avalible image

 //Known bugs and any bug fixes